philxchen/SEG2105/README.md

 - Add "Change serving size" to recipe

-- If ingredient search comes up empty, offer to create the ingredient.
+X If ingredient search comes up empty, offer to create the ingredient.

+X Upon creation, return to previous page.

+X Add "Add to shopping cart" button to Recipe to add all ingredients to cart.

+X Add "Clear shopping cart" button to Shopping cart to clear all items.

-- Upon creation, return to previous page.
+X Upon creation, return to previous page.

+- Change app icon

+- Fix: Cannot add multiple iterations of the same ingredients to shopping cart